swethasridhar0509/python-notes/02-python-basics/03-Python-Input-Output.md

     print(num, end=" ") # 1 2 3
 ```

-- Calling `print()` - results in a blank line with only one newline character from the end argument.
-This can be used to introduce vertical space between objects.
+4. `file = sys.stdout` **(optional Keyword argument)[defaults to standard output `stdout`]**
+- Accepts file object.
-- `file = sys.stdout` **(optional Keyword argument)[defaults to standard output `stdout`]** - print write the output to a stream. by default the standard output stream (console), It can be changed using the file arguments.
-The output can be redirected to any file.
+- Writes the output to a stream.
+- by default the standard output stream (console), It can be changed using the file param.
+- The output can be redirected to any file.
+- Any errors are directed to the standard error stream - stderr.

 ```python
 import sys